This blog post was last updated on Wednesday, November 16th.

 What Is a Property Classification in Commercial Real Estate?

 What is a Class A, Class B or Class C property?
-Property classifications help investors easily understand the value and risk level of a building before investing.
+Property classifications help investors easily understand the value and risk profile of a property before investing.
 Rather than hard-and-fast labels, investors loosely apply property classifications based on a number of different factors.
 According to the Building Owners and Managers Association, these factors normally include:

 - Risk and return